uri-raviv-lab/pyceres/ceres/docs/source/features.rst

 * **Covariance estimation** - Evaluate the sensitivity/uncertainty of
   the solution by evaluating all or part of the covariance matrix.
-Ceres is one of the few solvers that allows you to do this analysis at scale.
+Ceres is one of the few solvers that allows you to to do this analysis at scale.

 * **Community** Since its release as an open source software, Ceres